 5. Tsukiji Market

 If you’re hungry in Tokyo, head straight to the former Tsukiji fish market where there a dozens of street stalls and small cafés with an abundance of tasty treats.
 The famous tuna auction may have moved to Toyoso, but the bustling market atmosphere remains at the old outer market site.
-Must tries: The freshest sushi, sea urchins eaten straight out of the shell, and delicious wasabi tempura crab sticks. – Katy of Untold Morsels
+Must tries: The freshest sushi, sea urchins eaten straight out of the shell, and delicious wasabi tempura crab sticks.
+If you are new to Japan, the best way to explore Tsukiji is through a guided tour. – Katy of Untold Morsels